bmclachlin1/8-Puzzle-Solver/README.md

-# Name: Blake McLachlin

 # This is a project I did for a data structures and algorithms class in my fourth semester of school.
 In this project, I implemented the A* search algorithm to solve the 8-Puzzle problem.
+The data structure used is a priority queue (min heap implementation).

 # Instructions are given when the program is run for what to enter.
+The program assumes that the string entered by the user represents a 3x3 board tile in row-major order.